It is no secret anymore; hommos aka hummus has become international food. Everybody loves it!

-No doubt about it, hummus tastes best when prepared from scratch.
-But there is no reason to deprive yourself from it if you lack the time for the traditional way.
-Just grab a tin of cooked chickpeas, discard the tin liquids, rinse and drain the chickpeas and purée them like in the recipe below using fresh water.
-Make your hummus and enjoy it served as a dip with crudités or as accompaniment to meat, chicken or fish.
+If you lack the time or energy for the whole process of soaking and boiling chickpeas, you can buy preserved cooked chickpeas.
+Discard the liquids in the tin or jar, rinse and drain the chickpeas and purée them like in the recipe below using fresh water.
+Make your hommos and enjoy it served as a dip with crudités or as accompaniment to meat, chicken or fish.

 Hummus bi tahini

 - 200 g dried chickpeas soaked overnight in 1 litre cold water